-Understanding Wildfire Risk: Capturing the Full Spectrum of This Increasing Threat
+Understanding Wildfire Risk: Capturing the Full Spectrum of a Complex Threat

-Major wildfires in Colorado, Tennessee and California have set off alarm bells in the insurance industry.
-The market needs better tools for managing this risk, as well as to understand exposure accumulations and return period loss metrics.
+Recent wildfires in California, Colorado, and Tennessee have set off alarm bells in the insurance industry and highlighted the need for better tools to manage the risk, identify problematic accumulations, and understand return period loss metrics.
 Probabilistic models can account for the conditions that turn a small wildfire into a catastrophe.
-They also provide insights on the effects of increased development where urban areas and undeveloped lands meet, fire suppression, and mitigation measures.
+They also provide insights on the effects of increased development in high risk areas, , the impact of fire suppression, and the value of targeted mitigation measures.

 +What is the 100-year wildfire loss for the U.S.?

-+With the increase in exposure, will we see a US$10 billion wildfire event loss?
++With the increase in exposure, will we see a US$ 20 billion wildfire event loss?

 +What role do mitigation measures play in the probabilistic view of risk?